Indoor Container Vegetable Gardening

 Probably the easiest way to grow vegetables or herbs indoors is with a windowsill greenhouse.
 These are small plastic trays that often are used for starting seedlings indoors, but can be used to grow small herbs as well.
 They include a clear plastic cover over the top to help maintain the humidity level, which can be an issue when growing indoors, as the relative humidity indoors in the wintertime can approach the usual arid conditions of 20% or so often seen in desert climates.

-Just add water, put it on a windowsill with reasonable lighting (many herbs don't need as much light as most vegetables) and you'll have fresh herbs in short order.
+By keeping your windowsill container adequately watered and putting it in reasonable lighting (many herbs don't need as much light as most vegetables) you'll have fresh herbs in short order.
 Next time you need a sprig of parsley or a few basil leaves, they will be at your fingertips.

-This winter I tried something different.
-I clipped off a healthy cut of basil, about 8 inches long, before any cold weather damage had incurred.
-Put it in water to grow roots and planted it in a jar on my windowsill.
+A good example of extending your herb growing season is this: I clipped off a healthy cut of basil, about 8 inches long, before any cold weather damage had incurred.
+It was then placed in water to grow roots and planted in a jar on my windowsill.
 It gave us a small quantity of fresh basil during the winter.
-This spring, I transplanted it into the back yard garden and it is starting to grow well.
+In the spring, I transplanted it into the back yard garden and it grew well.
 What a great way to keep the spirit of our garden going right on our windowsill!

 Debbie Meyer Green Bags - Perfect for Fresh Veggie Storage